Dame Alice Harpur School: Dame Alice Harpur School, 1946 to 2011

 In 1946, the school changed its name to Dame Alice Harpur School, adopting the name of the wife of Sir William Harpur, who had originally endowed his foundation with land in Bedford and Holborn, London.

-The school always had a Christian ethos, upholding traditional values and standards, but it was fundamentally ecumenical.
-Girls were divided into one of four houses representing famous figures from historic Bedford, these were Bunyan (Green), Harpur (Yellow), Howard (Blue) and Russell (Red).
+The school had a Christian ethos, but was fundamentally ecumenical.

-After the move of 1938, the senior school had modern buildings, plus agreeable gardens and playing fields, on a riverside site.
-It was well equipped for sport, with a floodlit all-weather pitch, tennis courts, netball courts, hockey fields, indoor swimming pool, sports hall, gymnasium, sports pavilion, and a boathouse on the River Great Ouse.
-There were also facilities for design technology, textiles, art, and drama; two listed Georgian houses were adapted to provide a sixth-form centre, Chequers cafe and music centre.
-In 2006 a new Sixth Form centre was created and was opened by Gail Emms, an Olympic silver medalist who was an old girl of the school.
+After the move of 1938, the senior school had modern buildings, plus gardens and playing fields, on a riverside site.
+It had a floodlit all-weather pitch, tennis courts, netball courts, hockey fields, indoor swimming pool, sports hall, gymnasium, sports pavilion, and a boathouse on the River Great Ouse.
+There were facilities for design technology, textiles, art, and drama; two Georgian houses were adapted to provide a sixth-form centre, Chequers cafe and music centre.

-The school offered a broad general education and examination results were extremely good, with a 100% GCSE pass rate in 2003.
-Drama was very strong and the music department was especially flourishing (with choirs, orchestras, string quartets, a string orchestra, wind band, and other ensembles).
-A wide range of sports and games were provided; many teams competed at county and regional level, and some regularly at national level.
+The school had a 100% GCSE pass rate in 2003.
+Drama was strong and the music department had choirs, orchestras, string quartets, a string orchestra, wind band, and other ensembles.
+Sports teams competed at county and regional level, and some at national level.
 Extra-curricular activities included the Duke of Edinburgh Award Scheme, Combined Cadet Force, debating, Youth Theatre, chess, field courses and a wide range of outdoor activities and visits.

-The last school uniform for senior school girls from ages eleven to sixteen consisted of a pleated skirt in navy blue, a navy blue v-neck jumper with a blue eagle representative of the Harpur Trust embroidered on the chest, a pale blue shirt, and a navy blue blazer with an embroidered school shield containing a cornflower, an eagle and a book.
-For the winter, it was optional for the girls to wear the school's formal long winter coat in place of the school blazer, but it had to be worn to the Christmas carol service.
-The uniform in years 12 and 13 consisted of a navy blue skirt, white blouse, plain V-neck navy blue jumper combined with black pumps or low heels.

-In 2012 the Dame Alice Harpur school was listed by The Independent newspaper in the top ten independent schools in England, and it won numerous awards for both academic and extra-curricular achievement.

 Jill Berry, head of Dame Alice Harpur School from 2000 to 2010, was the President of the Girls' Schools Association in 2009.